Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/tests/README.md

 We've created a script `setup_conda_test_env.sh` to automate the process of setting up a Conda environment for testing.
 This script does the following:

 1. Checks if Conda is installed and provides installation instructions if it's not.
-2. Creates a new Conda environment named `auto-import-env` with Python 3.10.
+2. Creates a new Conda environment named `biomero-importer-env` with Python 3.10.
 3. Installs necessary packages including `omero-py`, `bftools`, and `psycopg2`.
-4. Clones the OMERO-Automated-Data-Import repository if it doesn't exist.
+4. Clones the BIOMERO.importer repository if it doesn't exist.
 5. Installs additional requirements from the `requirements.txt` file.
 6. Sets up logging directories and makes the main script executable.